Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: Related Work

 A growing body of literature documents the transformative but contested role of generative AI in academic settings.
 Systematic reviews and meta-analyses highlight that tools such as ChatGPT can improve writing fluency, reduce cognitive load for routine tasks, and support personalized learning experiences when used appropriately \cite{kasneci2023chatgpt}.
 These benefits are most apparent for surface-level tasks like grammar correction, summarization, and initial drafting, where AI functions as a productivity aid rather than a substitute for learning.

 At the same time, substantial concerns have been raised about over-reliance on AI, hallucinated or biased outputs, and the potential erosion of critical thinking and disciplinary epistemic skills \cite{bastani2024generative,selwyn2019should}.
 Empirical work suggests that when students delegate substantive intellectual work—such as complex problem solving or argumentation—to AI systems without appropriate scaffolding, learning outcomes can suffer \cite{bastani2024generative}.
-These risks are particularly salient in technically demanding disciplines such as computer science, where correctness, abstraction, and conceptual understanding are central to education.

 Instructional context and pedagogical design play a decisive role in mediating these effects.
 For example, research comparing AI-generated feedback with human or peer feedback finds that AI is effective for addressing surface-level concerns aligned with rubrics, but that peer or instructor feedback remains essential for fostering deeper conceptual understanding and disciplinary reasoning \cite{cho2007scaffolding,liu2023aiwriting}.
 Such work converges on the conclusion that generative AI is most beneficial when integrated as a complement to human pedagogical interaction, rather than as a replacement.